 Small businesses are the worst hit in these cases.
 Because at times unable to keep a dedicated cyber response team.
 Still, a lot of precautionary measures can be taken.
 Also, don’t worry Google blacklist removal is possible!

 This type of Blacklisting by Google is done when it suspects that your website is being used to spread malware.
 Your hacked pages might be automatically downloading malware when visited.
 So, your website might be the target of a massive spread malware campaign.
 Therefore to keep users safe, their browsers might display some warnings.
 Typically it is a red screen with some warning using the keyword ‘malware’.

 This is an example of a typical malware warning for Chrome.
 However, it is noteworthy here that not all browsers may be using Google API.
 Therefore some browsers may display different warnings.
 So, the main aim is to stop the user from going further on the website.
-If your website shows such warning, better start working on Google blacklist removal.
+If your website shows such a warning, better start working on Google blacklist removal.
 Google malware warning removal needs infected files to be removed.
 So you might need a fresh installation!

 2) Blacklisted by Google for Phishing

 Sometimes the website may be labeled as deceptive or fake.
 This is a prime example of Google phishing listing.
 At times, your web pages may be modified.
 This is done to collect user info and send it to other servers.
 The hackers themselves typically control these servers.
 So, these modified pages may ask users for sensitive info.
 The innocent users unwary of the attack then submits his/her info.
 Thus, this attack can decrease the users’ trust in your website.